NajiElKotob/Awesome-KPIs/README.md

 ### Healthcare KPIs
+#### ER Status
+* ER Waiting Times - Measures the amount of time patients are currently waiting before being seen by a physician in your ER.
+* Number of Patients in ER
+* Current ER Occupancy

 ### Hospitality KPIs
 * [RevPAR](https://asksuite.com/blog/what-is-revpar-how-to-improve-it/) - What is RevPar and how to increase it without jeopardizing profits
 ### IT KPIs